fluidware/fluidsurveys-docs/chapters/Style/index.rst

 Pages
 -----

-When working with a multi-paged survey, it is advantageous to alternate between the pages to ensure that any CSS or stylings added, adhere beautifully across the entirety of your survey.
+When working with a multi-paged survey, it is advantageous to alternate between the pages to ensure that any CSS or styling added, adhere beautifully across the entirety of your survey.
 Pages, found on the top-right of the toolbar, allows for you to quickly jump between pages.

 .. figure:: ../../resources/style/pages_top_right.png
 	:align: center